robkinyon/ruby-dsl-maker/README.md

 ### Handling multiple items

+You'll note we've been receiving an Array from `parse_dsl()`.
+This is because DSL::Maker automagically handles files with multiple entries.
 Chef's recipe files have many entries of different types in them.
 It doesn't do you any good if you can't do the same thing.

 ```ruby
 Car = Struct.new(:make, :model)